20 Best Freelance Websites in the UK (2026 Edition)

 Building momentum?
 Move to Upwork for higher-value contracts or stick with PeoplePerHour to benefit from decreasing fees as you build client relationships.

 Experienced specialist?
 Apply to Toptal (if you have 5+ years in tech, design, or finance) or YunoJuno (for UK creative and tech work).
 Both offer premium rates with minimal or zero fees.
+Guru is a solid lower-fee alternative to Upwork if you prefer a flat 8.95% commission.

 Don't limit yourself to one platform.
 Many successful UK freelancers use two or three simultaneously — a primary platform for steady work and one or two others for lead diversification.
+Once you've landed clients, a good task management tool will help you stay on top of multiple projects, and knowing how to negotiate your rates will ensure you're paid fairly.

 Frequently Asked Questions